js-lib-com/json-impl/README.md

 # Reference Implementation for j(s)-lib JSON API

-JSON parser and serializer for objects with not restricted complexity.
+This project is the reference implementation of JSON API.
+It provides JSON parser and serializer for objects with not restricted complexity.